-As part of its “One Ford” marketing strategy, Ford decided to reunite its North American and international models by releasing its winning formula, the Ford Focus Mk3.
+As part of its “One Ford” marketing strategy, Ford reunited its North American and international models by releasing its winning formula, the Ford Focus Mk3.
 The 2011 model, which was unveiled at the 2010 North American International Auto Show, was offered as a 5-door hatchback and 5-door estate.

-In the 2011 Consumer Electronics Show, Ford also unveiled the Ford Focus Electric, which is slotted to complete with the Chevrolet Volt and Nissan Leaf.
-A year after, the 2012 Focus ST debuted with a whooping 247 bhp from its 2.0 turbocharged ecoboost engine.
+In the 2011 Consumer Electronics Show, Ford also unveiled the Ford Focus Electric as a competitor to the Chevrolet Volt and Nissan Leaf.
+A year after, the 2012 Focus ST debuted with a whooping 247 bhp from its 2.0 turbocharged EcoBoost engine.

 Since the introduction of MK3, Ford Focus has enjoyed remarkable sales.
-In fact, it became the world’s best-selling car and most popular car for 2013 and with sales of about 1.1 million units, it may be well on its way to outselling Toyota Corolla once again.
+In fact, it became the world’s best-selling car and most popular car for 2013.
+With sales of about 1.1 million units, it may be well on its way to outselling Toyota Corolla once again.